-- Settlement area boundaries will be delineated in official plans and a settlement area boundary expansion may only occur through a municipal comprehensive review.
-(Growth Plan Policy 2.2.8.1. and 2.) - Municipalities may adjust settlement area boundaries outside of a municipal comprehensive review, provided: there would be no net increase in land within settlement areas.
+- iii. where prime agricultural areas cannot be avoided, lower priority agricultural lands are used; - g) the settlement area to be expanded is in compliance with the minimum distance separation formulae; - any adverse impacts on the agri-food network, including agricultural operations, from expanding settlement areas would be avoided, or if avoidance is not possible, minimized and mitigated as determined through an agricultural impact assessment; - i) the policies of Sections 2 {Wise Use and Management of Resources) and 3 (Protecting Public Health and Safety) of the PPS are applied. - Municipalities may adjust settlement area boundaries outside of a municipal comprehensive review, provided: there would be no net increase in land within settlement areas.
 (Growth Plan Policy 2.2.8.4.) - Settlement area boundary expansion may occur in advance of a municipal comprehensive review provided that the amount of land to be added to the settlement area will be no larger than 40 hectares (99 acres).
 (Growth Plan Policy 2.2.8.5.) - Outside of a municipal comprehensive review, the forecasts in Schedule 3 and Schedule 7 cannot be applied on a site specific scale as the basis for approving or refusing proposals for development that would otherwise conform with all the policies of this Plan.
 (Growth Plan Policy 5.2.4.6.) - For the purposes of implementing the minimum intensification and density targets in this Plan, municipalities will, through a municipal comprehensive review, delineate the following in their official plans, where applicable: - a) delineated built-up areas; - b) urban growth centres; - c) major transit station areas; - d) other strategic growth areas for which a minimum density target will be established; and - e) excess lands.
-(Growth Plan Policy 5.2.5.3.) - Excess lands are vacant, unbuilt but developable lands within settlement areas but outside of delineated built-up areas that have been designated in an official plan for development but are in excess of what is needed to accommodate forecasted growth to the horizon of this Plan.
+(Growth Plan Policy 5.2.5.3.)

+Excess lands are vacant, unbuilt but developable lands within settlement areas but outside of delineated built-up areas that have been designated in an official plan for development but are in excess of what is needed to accommodate forecasted growth to the horizon of this Plan.
 (Growth Plan Definition)